EwenG/replique.el/doc/repl-sessions.md

 Multiple JVM processes can be started simultaneously for different projects by using different directories when starting the REPLs.
 Use `replique/switch-active-process` to change the currently active process.
 Symbolic links can be used to start multiple JVM processes simultaneously for the same project.

 Use `replique/close-process` to close all the REPL sessions associated with a JVM process.

+Use `replique/restart-process` to restart a JVM process and all the REPLs associated with this process.
+This command preserves the REPLs types (clj/cljs)

 ## REPL printing